-Stevens Hall houses Temple Baptist Seminary, consisting of the School of Bible and Theology and the Alford School of Ministry.
-The Seminary consists of graduate classrooms, administrative and faculty offices, the graduate computer lab, and the graduate lounge.
-The School of Arts and Sciences and the Technology Department are also located on the ground floor.
+Stevens Hall houses Temple Baptist Seminary-consisting of the Bowman School of Bible and Theology and the Alford School of Ministry, student graduate classrooms, administrative offices, faculty offices, the graduate computer lab, and a lounge.
+The School of Arts and Sciences and the Technology Department are located on the ground floor.
+Student residences are located on the third and fourth floor.

-John M. Deeds Hall houses the Academic Administration offices; Admissions office; Financial Aid office; Student Deans' offices; Moore School of Education; Bruins Den; George M. Manuel Library; cafeteria; faculty and business offices; and classroom space.
+John M. Deeds Hall houses the academic offices, admissions office, financial aid office, student deans' offices, Moore School of Education, Patterson School of Business, George M. Manuel Library, cafeteria, faculty offices, business offices, and classroom space.